netvl/scala-guidelines/Readme.md

 ## Forbidden (TODO)

 The following language features and patterns are forbidden to be used in any case.
-Do not accept the patch if it contains any of them.
+Do not accept a patch if it contains any of them.
 Some of these items are automatically checked for by build system tools.

 * Implicit conversions
 * Structural typing